November 1, 2023

 It could be as simple as sending a follow-up email to know if your customer resolved their issue.
 You could also take that moment to ask them if you could further assist them or if they could leave you a review.

 The goal isn’t to show off your wide vocabulary or use the most technical jargon to prove that you’re trustworthy.
 Your focus should be on being easily understood by your recipient.
-A good rule of thumb is to aim for a grade level equal to or lower than 8. this way you’ll make sure that the vast majority of your audience understands.
+A good rule of thumb is to aim for a grade level equal to or lower than 8.
+This way you’ll make sure that the vast majority of your audience understands.

 Of course, this tip needs to be adapted to your audience and industry.
 For example, if your business is in the tech industry and you’re dealing with developers, you should be using technical terms when necessary.